Darlene's Daydream Café

 DRIFTER: No plans.
 I'm just not sure how I'm gonna get out.

 PATTY: I might be able to steal Willie's car and drive you to the station.
-Maybe I'll even run away with you, and we can drive all the way to the ocean.
+Maybe I'll even run away with you, and we can drive all night.

-RADIO ANN: An accident on 191, northbound at Pearce where a car was blown into some poles, also a truck on its side.
-Here's the latest on the FBI's manhunt.
+RADIO ANN: There's one accident on 191, northbound at Pearce where a car was blown into some poles -- also a truck on its side.
+Here's the latest on that big FBI manhunt.
 Federal authorities say they're looking for a man who killed a police officer up in Vermont.

 PATTY: Oh, I want to hear about that FBI manhunt.